ninpnin/blockshead/README.md

   - [ ] Multiple custom maps in different settings
 - [ ] Graphics
   - [x] Sketch versions of original character
-  - [ ] Finalized versions of original character
+  - [ ] Vectorized versions of original character
   - [ ] Sketch versions of custom character
   - [ ] Finalized versions of custom character
   - [ ] Sketch versions of original opponents
   - [ ] Finalized versions of original opponents
   - [ ] Comic versions of weapons
 - [ ] Refactoring overhaul of the codebase
-  - [ ] Minimize the use of global
+  - [x] Minimize the use of global
   - [x] Remove while loops
   - [ ] Use NumPy for coordinates
   - [ ] Fix minor issues and inconsistancies